menu

 A Return to Competitive Play

 The Store Championships at my Local Game Store (LGS) this past weekend was the first time I've played Modern competitively since before the pandemic.
-Going into the event, I was short City of Solitudes, or Ragavan, Nimble Pilferers to play either of my first two deck choices, Control or Grixis Death's Shadow.
+Going into the event, I was short Solitudes, or Ragavan, Nimble Pilferers to play either of my first two deck choices, Control or Grixis Death's Shadow.
 After an evening of testing to dust off the cobwebs, and with encouragement from friends, I opted to play Burn.
 I have past experience piloting the deck, and the full 75 sleeved and ready to go in my gauntlet of Modern decks.

 I started 2-0 in the event, beating Hammertime and Temur Rhinos without dropping a game.
 Things fell apart the next two rounds though.
 With a quick loss to Grixis Death's Shadow in Round Three and an agonizing loss in Game Three of Round Four, I ended up 2-2 going into the last round of Swiss.
 The higher tables all intentionally drew, mathematically eliminating me from Top 8, so I didn't even stick around to play out the round.